Analysis | How politically damaging were Biden’s comments about closing down the oil industry?

 But both candidates are insulated somewhat by partisanship.
 That Pew survey found climate change ranks as very important for 68 percent of Biden voters.
 It ranks last in importance for most Trump voters.
 To the extent Trump bashes Biden on his oil comments, he may just be speaking to his own supporters already.
 And the same goes for Biden as he talks about dealing with climate change.

 Biden’s comments could reverberate below him, though.
-A vulnerable House Democrat, Rep. Kendra Horn in Oklahoma, immediately distanced herself from Biden on this.
+Two vulnerable House Democrats in oil-producing states, Kendra Horn in Oklahoma and Xochitl Torres Small in New Mexico, immediately distanced themselves from Biden on this.

 Biden handed Trump an opening in Thursday’s debates to raise doubts about the Democrat in swing states, especially Pennsylvania, which strategists on both sides see as the potential tipping state this November.
 As Democrats learned in 2016, margins matter.